Spyderisk/system-modeller-deployment/README.md

 * *Microsoft Edge or Apple Safari browsers*.
 This is down to our testing capacity, not any desire we have to limit our users' choices.

-We will thoughtfully consider all contributions from those who wish to expand the list of supported scenarios.
+We will thoughtfully consider contributions from those who wish to expand the list of supported scenarios.

 ## Required knowledge